The WWF is run at a local level by the following offices...

 Mammals

 It’s a little-known fact that Eurasian otters inhabit Hong Kong’s Deep Bay, and there isn’t much information available on these elusive creatures.
-Several action teams are working to design education materials to raise public awareness and enhance the effectiveness of otter studies.
+Several action teams are working to design education materials to raise public awareness, enhance the effectiveness of otter studies and to help us understand the distribution of local otters.

 Future-proofing Wetland Stewardship